astroblog/astroblog.github.io/content/posts/2025-03-27-Website Overhaul.md

     - can be used without complication on phones or tablets as well as on full-size computer screens
 - You can switch between normal mode and dark mode, triggered by the sun/moon icons in the top header
 - There is a search facility, triggered by the magnifying glass in the top header
-- You will notice background images on the home page and on the post pages
+- You will notice blurred background images on the home page and on the post pages
 - The underlying website architecture has changed (from Jekyll to Hugo).
 This allows these new features in addition to making the site easier to maintain.